pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/sales/Customer_Experience_Report_Q4_2024.md

 > "Moved from RingCentral last quarter - the difference in support quality is night and day.
 Actually speaking to someone in the UK who understands our business."

 **Partner - Positive:**
-> "Gamma treats us as a genuine partner, not just a reseller.
+> "Snowmobile Telco treats us as a genuine partner, not just a reseller.
 The margins work, the support is there when we need it, and the product is solid."

 **Improvement Opportunity:**
 > "The partner portal is functional but feels dated.
 Would love to see a modern UI and better reporting dashboards."